MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/remove-or-reset-file-passwords-in-office.md

 ### To set up multiple client computers for password protection by using a group policy object

-1. Download the Group Policy Administrative template (ADMX/ADML), which is available in the [Office 2016 Administrative Template files (ADMX/ADML) and Office Customization Tool](https://go.microsoft.com/fwlink/p/?LinkID=626001)
+1. Download the Group Policy Administrative template (ADMX/ADML), which is available in the [Administrative Template files (ADMX/ADML) for Office](https://go.microsoft.com/fwlink/p/?LinkID=626001)

 2. Open the template in the Local Group Policy Editor and navigate to the escrow key settings.
 Open the **User Configuration** branch, then choose **Administrative Templates**, **Microsoft Office 2016**, **Security Settings**, and then **Escrow Certificates**.